Shigeaki-Kanatani/Probe_Design_ver2/README.md

 - The final folder structure should look like this:

 <img width="661" alt="Screenshot 2024-05-30 at 16 14 39" src="https://github.com/Shigeaki-Kanatani/Probe_Design_ver2/assets/40339288/cb2b1a6d-36c0-4055-8003-4377d14a116f"><br>

+- NOTE: in MacOS the csv file from the Hit Allignment may open incorrectly in Excel - where the columns are not separated.
+In this case, select column A and go to data > text to columns > Delimited > comma > general > finish.
+This should open the data in the correct format, but check the formatting is as you expect.
+- NOTE: when choosing the RefSeq transcript, mutliple results may come up for a particular transcript, that differ in annotation status.
+A transcript that begins with the  "NM_" prefix indicates that it has been reviewed and is well-supported by experimental data.
+A transcript that begins with the "XM_" prefix is a computationally predicted variant based on genomic data but has not been experimentally confirmed.
+Therefore, always choose the "NM" transcript if available.
+This means that "XM" predicted variants of the transcripts may have longer sequences and therefore less than 100% identity with the query transcript, but these regions of allignment should not be excluded from probe design.
+Therefore, when downloading the Hit Allignment file, it is best to deselect these transcripts, as shown:

 ## 3. Run the script here to have probe sequences